 Attics and conservatories often store 100's of kWhs of free solar heated attic air.
-Now a smart new system is available that automatically transfers and measures all this free heat to your home when it is available and required, to reduce heating costs.
+Now a smart new system is available that automatically transfers and measures all this free heat to your home, when it is available and required, to reduce home heating costs.

 Solar energy conducted through attic roofs or transmitted into conservatories heats the enclosed air to surprisingly high temperatures that can exceed 50°C.

-A recently developed extremely efficient Solar Space Heating system moves the free hot attic air or hot conservatory air to heat living areas reducing heating cost.
+A recently developed extremely efficient Solar Space Heating system moves the free hot attic air or hot conservatory air to heat living areas to reduce home heating costs.
 In homes that have existing heating systems the new system reduces the time that the existing heating system operates reducing heating costs and extending the life of your heating system.

 The time of year when average outdoor temperature is between 7 and 18°C is variable but often determined by your home's latitude.
 The following world chart gives an indication of when and where peak solar heating periods are most likely.